-When love is in the air it can be invigorating for those with Cupid's arrow embedded in their chest and sickening for anyone who finds themselves down in the dumps.
-Whether you're energised by the glories of love and affection or have had it up to your eyeballs with all the commercialised lovey-dovey nonsense, we can all agree that playing Switch is a very fine way to spend a date night, whether curled up solo or with your special Player 2 by your side.
+When love is in the air it can be invigorating for those with Cupid's arrow embedded in their chest... or downright sickening for anyone who finds themselves down in the dumps.
+Whether you're energised by the twin glories of love and affection or have had it up to your eyeballs with commercialised lovey-dovey nonsense, we can all agree that playing video games is a very fine way to spend a date night, either curled up solo with your favourite Switch or sat with your special Player 2 by your side.

-With that in mind, we've put together the following handful of games that make for great company and might even help romance blossom.
+With that in mind, we've assembled the following handful of games that make for great company and might (read: MIGHT) even help a little romance blossom.
 Whether you've been swiped Left or Right, there's something for everyone to enjoy below.

-So, grab your Switch (partner: optional) and snuggle up for some of the loveliest games on Switch...
+So, grab your Switch, and possibly a partner, and snuggle up for some of the loveliest games on the system...

 It's in the title, right?
 This lovely co-op game absolutely shines in multiplayer, and compared to the fury other co-op titles can provoke when your beloved reveals themselves to be incompetent, Lovers in a Dangerous Spacetime and its starship operation and navigation is a little more relaxed.
 The more players, the better, so this will work well if you're double-dating or have some other variety of 2-4 player situation lined up.
 Oh my!